 If your child needs medication while they are at school, this needs to be arranged through the school office.
 Please note, we can only give prescribed medicines.

 Children living more than 3.2 kilometres from their nearest school are eligible for school transport assistance.
 For information about this view the information on buses under the Information tab on this page or contact the school office.

-A weekly newsletter is emailed to each family every Thursday.
+A fortnightly newsletter is emailed to each family every second Thursday.
 If you would like to receive a paper copy please ring the office.
 We also have a copy of recent newsletters on the Newsletters page of this website.

 Children in Years 0&1 are involved in a Perceptual Motor Programme (PMP).
 The aim of the programme is to enhance the development of children’s fine motor skills through a programme of fun activities which work on hand-eye-coordination and balance.